thingenious/eva/docs/api-reference.md

 ---

-*This API reference is for EVE WebSocket Chat API v1.0.
+*This API reference is for EVA WebSocket Chat API v1.0.
 For the latest updates and changes, check the changelog or contact support.*